4 Best Ketamine Clinics in Pittsburgh (2026) — Verified & Reviewed

 How much does a 6-session IV ketamine induction series cost in Pittsburgh?

-The Good Drop publishes tiered IV pricing — $400 for a single infusion, $375/session at 3, and $350/session at 6 — putting a 6-session induction at $2,100, exactly at the U.S. patient-reported median.
+No ranked Pittsburgh clinic publishes flat per-session IV pricing — UPMC bills IV ketamine through standard academic-medical-center channels.
+As a statewide reference point, The Good Drop in Avoca, PA (Scranton/Wilkes-Barre area — roughly a 4.5-hour drive from Pittsburgh) publishes tiered IV pricing of $400 single / $375 each at 3 / $350 each at 6, putting a 6-session series at $2,100, the U.S. patient-reported median.
 Use the Pittsburgh Ketamine Treatment Cost Calculator above to model your scenario.

 What is Deep Brain Stimulation (DBS), and where can I get it in Pittsburgh?